 - Applaud at the end of a number.

 5. Benefits of hosting virtual team karaoke

 Singing as part of a group can be an extreme-anxiety inducing situation for some people, which is why you need to handle it with sensitivity.
 Constant encouragement goes a long way in helping even the shiest of your employees shed their inhibitions.
 Virtual team karaoke is about bringing people together so there’s no bar or score for your singing.
 As the host, it's your responsibility to make group involvement the focus and to keep the energy going!

 2. Relieves work stress

 Who would have thought that singing the blues would actually beat the blues?
-Virtual karaoke on Teams can help remote employees de-stress and unwind.
+Virtual karaoke team building on Teams can help remote employees de-stress and unwind.
 If you push it towards the end of the week, it can also be a great way for everyone to wrap up.

 3. Safer for drunken singing

 If you thought that you can get drunk only at a bar, think again!
 If you and everyone on the team are up for it, you can have a boozy version of virtual team karaoke by having everyone down a shot after a song ends.
 Although, you may want to stick to a safe limit for the number of songs you sing in a session.
 We don’t want anyone slurring their words or slumping into semiconsciousness by the time they get to the final song!